svenons/SDU-AI-Homework/README.md

 ## 📝 Credits

 All lab PDFs and official course materials are the intellectual property of Dr. Serkan Ayvaz and/or SDU.
 Full credit is given to the original creator.
-Student solutions and content are authored by the repository owner.
+Solutions are either given by the course or authored by me.

 ## ⚠️ Takedown Notice